JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 - Albion Free Market's system finds flips from anywhere prices are uploaded.
 - The most obvious flip consists of buying an item in **Caerleon** and selling it to the **Black Market**.
 This is the safest form of flipping, as it does not involve transporting through red zones.
 It's also the most disputed form of flipping, so expect lower profits.
 From Caerleon, 100k profit flips are common, 500k profit flips are uncommon, 1M+ profit flips are rare.
 - You can also buy the items in the **royal cities** and transport them to the **Black Market**.
 This adds an extra layer of risk, as you can get ganked while crossing the red zones.
-You can expect higher profits and a bigger pool of flips to choose from when flipping like this. **Brecillien** is the most profitable city, but also the most dangerous one to flip from.
+You can expect higher profits and a bigger pool of flips to choose from when flipping like this. **Brecilien** is the most profitable city, but also the most dangerous one to flip from.

 ## FLIPPER STATISTICS

 - The flipper page shows a chart with the total value of consumed flips per hour per server.
 The highlighted area of the chart represents weekends.
-- You can use the chart to see if someone recently flipped on your server, which might bring the availability of flips down.
-On the other hand, if no one has fliped for some hours, it's likely that you'll find good flips.
+- You can use the chart to see if someone recently flipped items on your server, which might bring the availability of flips down.
+On the other hand, if no one has flipped for some hours, it's likely that you'll find good flips.

 <img src="https://github.com/JPCodeCraft/AlbionFreeMarketTutorials/assets/11092613/becd311d-9835-4e91-afaf-8dcf1eba24c5" style="max-width: 1200px; width: 100%;">